tusharraj5792/time-tracker/README.md

   yarn start
 ```

-After Starting the server,you need to start Time Tracker Desktop Application for that
+After Starting the server, you need to start Time Tracker Desktop Application for that

 Clone the project